 Before diving into the applications and advantages of electricity distribution transformers.
 Let us familiarize you with the appliance and its attributes.
 A distribution transformer is an electrical isolation transformer.
 It converts high-voltage electricity into lower voltage levels.
 Both homes and small commercial spaces use the lower voltage.
 The chief goal of a distribution transformer is to reduce the voltage.
 It renders the primary and secondary sources in isolation by dropping high-voltage.
 The end-user requires a lower voltage.
+There are multiple distribution transformers Types.

 The voltage of the electric power, when sourced from a distribution substation, lies within the window of 4-36kv.
 That is too high for common users.
 After the generation from its source.
 The energy consumed by end-use appliances passes through at least one distribution transformer.
 Electricity distribution transformers divide into three categories.